-Wax is my preferred option for use with antique or patinated wooden floors.
+Wax is my preferred option for use with antique or wooden floors with a bespoke patina.
 Waxing will give an unrivalled depth and beauty to the floor.
 A major advantage of a Wax finish is that it can be maintained and restored relatively easily and does not require specialist tradesmen to carry out this work.
 Both daily and periodic maintenance can be carried out by the property owner or cleaner.

 A waxed floor will never require sanding and sealing.
-Over time the floors beauty will be enhanced by scratches, scuffs, dents etc. Some would say that a waxed floor requires more maintenance than either Polyurethane or Oil.
+Over time the beauty of the floor will be enhanced by scratches, scuffs, dents etc. Some would say that a waxed floor requires more maintenance than either Polyurethane or Oil.
 This is true to some extent, initially at least.
-However, in the long run wax is favourably.
+However, in the long run, wax is favourable.
 Wax is a “little and often” approach to maintenance.

 To compare, wooden floors sealed with either Polyurethane or Oil require very infrequent maintenance/refurbishment.
 However, although an Oil or Polyurethane floor seal require less regular maintenance or restoration, when it becomes necessary the restoration is a lot more involved.
 It will mean inconvenience and significant cost, as this work is skilled and beyond the average homeowners’ skill or experience.

 A Waxed floor in a residential situation might require application and buffing (with a rotary buffing machine) two or even three times in it’s first year.
 This will be more frequent in a commercial setting.
 There is no definitive prediction on frequency, as this depends on the particulars of each project.
 This can be discussed in detail with the owners/person responsible, in order to give best predictions.